MBBS in Italy

 Study MBBS in Italy

-The popularity of studying MBBS in Italy for Indian Students has been on the rise for the past 15 years.
+The popularity of studying MBBS in Italy for Indian Students has increased for the past 15 years.
 This surge began in 2009 when Italian public universities introduced medical programs taught in English.
 Currently, approximately 13 public medical institutions, including the universities of Bari, Bologna, Campania Luigi Vanvitelli, Messina, Milan, Milan-Bicocca, Naples Federico II, Padua, Pavia, Parma, Rome La Sapienza, Rome Tor Vergata, and Turin, offer English-taught MBBS degrees.
-While a few universities admit non-EU students in English-taught programs, these medical schools are globally recognized for their academic rigor and affordability.
-Moreover, they provide exceptional opportunities for residency, research, and clinical work in Europe and beyond, making MBBS in Italy a highly sought-after option for Indian students.
+While a few universities admit non-EU students to English-taught programs, these medical schools are globally recognized for their academic excellence and affordability.
+Moreover, they provide exceptional residency, research, and clinical work opportunities in Europe and beyond, making MBBS in Italy a highly sought-after option for Indian students.

 Quick facts: